Detecting asset price bubbles using deep learning: Numerical experiments

 \subsection{Local volatility models}

 First, we consider a displaced CEV process $(X_t)_{t \ge 0}$ with dynamics

 where $(W_t)_{t \ge 0}$ is a one-dimensional standard Brownian motion and $\sigma, \beta, d >0$.

 \begin{proposition} The SDE \eqref{eq:CEV} has a unique strong solution, which is a true martingale if and only if $\beta \le 1$. \end{proposition} \begin{proof} When $d=0$, the SDE \eqref{eq:CEV} admits a unique strong solution since the function $\sigma(x)=x^{\beta}$, $x > 0$, satisfies Assumption \ref{ass:sigma}.
 A process $X$ with dynamics given by \eqref{eq:CEV} for general $d>0$ is of the form $X_t = Y_t - d$, $t \ge 0$, where $Y$ is the unique strong solution of \eqref{eq:CEV} with $d=0$ and $Y_0=X_0+d$.
-By Theorem \ref{thm:Xmartingaleifconditionforanyt}, $Y$ is a true martingale if and only $\beta \le 1$, and thus the same holds for $X$. \end{proof} The proof of the above proposition shows that all the results of Section \ref{sec:theoretical} also apply to \eqref{eq:CEV}, even if $X$ is in general not positive but only bounded from below.
+By Theorem \ref{thm:Xmartingaleifconditionforanyt}, $Y$ is a true martingale if and only $\beta \le 1$, and thus the same holds for $X$. \end{proof} The proof of the above proposition shows that all the results of Section \ref{sec:theoretical} also apply to \eqref{eq:CEV}, even if $X$ is in general not positive but only bounded from below. \black{Based on this result, we proceed to show our numerical experiments in Sections \ref{sec:randomdisplacement} and \ref{sec:fixeddisplacement}}.

-Based on Proposition \ref{prop:CEV}, we now use neural networks in order to detect if a process satisfying \eqref{eq:CEV} has bubbly dynamics, by looking at the prices of some call options with this process as the underlying.
-Once we have generated the training data, we are then left with a supervised learning problem.
-Following \cite{JarrowProtter2010}, we set $\alpha=1$ in \eqref{eq:bubblepricelocalvol} from now on.